mkaufmann84/Sudoku-Solver/README.md

 # Sudoku-Solver
+This is the code for a web bot that can automatically solve a Sudoku Puzzle.

 Sudoku Solver for websudoku.com

 If NoelementException can be found, or something like that happens, you have slow internet.
 Increase the time.sleep by a few seconds.